gradle/gradle/subprojects/docs/src/docs/release/notes.md

 and `org.gradle.tooling.events.OperationDescriptor#getParent`.

-If you are only interested in the progress events for a sub-set of all available operations, you can use `org.gradle.tooling.LongRunningOperation.addProgressListener(org.gradle.tooling.events.ProgressListener, java.util.EnumSet<org.gradle.tooling.events.ProgressEventType>)`.
+If you are only interested in the progress events for a sub-set of all available operations, you can use `org.gradle.tooling.LongRunningOperation.addProgressListener(org.gradle.tooling.events.ProgressListener, java.util.Set<org.gradle.tooling.events.OperationType>)`.
 For example, you can configure to only receive events for the execution of task operations.

 Progress events for more fine-grained operations will be added in future releases of Gradle.